H3llKa1ser/IT-and-Security-101/Cloud Computing/Microsoft Azure/Azure VMware.md

 One avenue that your company is interested in exploring involves migrating VMware vSphere workloads to the cloud without changing virtualization platforms or altering existing operational patterns.

+Each company is in a different place in its digital transformation journey and use of the cloud.
+In partnership with VMware, Microsoft created Azure VMware Solution.
+It's a service that enables organizations to move VMware-based enterprise workloads from on-premises to Azure.
+Enabling them to deploy new virtual machines (VMs) and connect workloads directly to other Azure services.

+Azure VMware Solution combines VMware's Software-Defined Data Center (SDDC) software with the Azure global cloud service.
+It's a VMware-validated solution with ongoing certification and testing of enhancements and upgrades.

+Microsoft manages Azure VMware Solution to meet performance, availability, security, and compliance requirements.
+Microsoft provides the following components to run Azure VMware Solution at scale in Azure:

+ - Management systems

+ - Networking services

+ - Operating platform

+ - Back-end infrastructure operations

+The VMware vSphere clusters are built from bare-metal Azure hosts.
+These clusters are deployed and managed through the Azure portal, the Azure CLI, or PowerShell.
+All provisioned private clouds have the standard supported versions of VMware vCenter Server, vSAN, vSphere, and NSX included and fully licensed.
+If you choose the service for your company, you can gain elasticity with the ability to add and remove capacity (compute, network, and storage resources) on demand.